Supersymmetric Boundary Conditions in Three Dimensional N = 2 Theories: Introduction

 Let us summarize the results in this paper.
 We first consider the $\mathcal{N}=2$ Landau-Ginzburg theory.
-We employ the brane picture in the same way as 2-dimensional case.
-In this case, a brane is understood as the extended objects upon which membranes can end.
+We employ the brane picture in the same way as in the two-dimensional case.
+In some sense, our brane is understood as the extended objects upon which membranes can end \footnote{Here we use the term ``membrane'' in a broad meaning.
+We do not claim that our membrane is the same as that considered in M-theory.}.
 An A-type brane (A-brane) is a Lagrangian submanifold on which the imaginary part of the superpotential is constant, while a B-type brane (B-brane) is a holomorphic submanifold on which the superpotential is constant.

 Second we explore 1/2 BPS boundary conditions in $\Ncal=2$ pure Maxwell theory.
-This theory is dual to a free field theory which contain a chiral multiplet.
+This theory is dual to a free field theory which contains a chiral multiplet.
 We find a few classes of A-type and B-type boundary conditions and interpret them in the free chiral multiplet theory.
 The results are completely consistent with the analysis of the Landau-Ginzburg theory.

 Finally we consider 1/2 BPS boundary conditions in $\Ncal=2$ supersymmetric quantum electrodynamics (SQED).
 This theory is supposed to be dual to a Landau-Ginzburg model called ``the XYZ model'' \cite{Aharony:1997bx, deBoer:1997kr}.
 We conjecture an example of mirror symmetry with boundary and give an evidence in the picture of the moduli space.